David Norquist

 David Lutz Norquist (born November 24, 1966) is an American financial management professional and former government official who served as the 34th United States deputy secretary of defense from 2019 to 2021.
-In May of 2022, Norquist was selected as the president and chief executive officer of the National Defense Industrial Association (NDIA).
+In May 2022, Norquist was selected as the president and chief executive officer of the National Defense Industrial Association (NDIA).

 Early life and education

 Norquist graduated from the University of Michigan with a Bachelor of Arts (BA) in Political Science and a Master of Public Policy (MPP) in 1989.
 In 1995, he received a Master of Arts (MA) in National Security Studies from Georgetown University.
 He is the brother of lobbyist Grover Norquist.

 Career

 Norquist began his career in 1989 as a Presidential Management Fellow and GS-9 Program Budget Analyst, a federal civil servant position for the Department of the Army; he served in that position for four years.
 From 1993 to 1995, he was a budget analyst in the U.S. Army Intelligence and Security Command.
 Norquist was Director of Resource Management at Menwith Hill Station in Harrogate, United Kingdom for the U.S. Army Intelligence and Security Command from 1995 to 1996.
 For six years, between 1997 and 2002, Norquist worked as a staffer on the Subcommittee on Defense for the House Appropriations Committee.
 Between 2002 and 2006, he was Deputy Undersecretary of Defense in the Office of the Under Secretary of Defense Comptroller of the Department of Defense.

 In 2006, Norquist was selected by President George W. Bush to be Chief Financial Officer at the Department of Homeland Security.
 He served in this position from June 1, 2006 to December 1, 2008.
 As the first person to be confirmed by the Senate for that position, he took steps to address widespread problems with DHS's financial statements.

 In 2008, Norquist joined Kearney & Company, a certified public accounting firm, as a partner.

 On March 20, 2017, President Donald Trump announced his intention to nominate Norquist to be Under Secretary of Defense (Comptroller)/Chief Financial Officer in the Department of Defense.
 He was confirmed by the U.S. Senate on May 25, 2017 by unanimous consent and began serving on June 2, 2017.
 As Comptroller, he oversaw DoD's first-ever department-wide audit of $2.7 trillion in assets, which involved over 1,000 outside auditors and discovered "major flaws" but no "major cases of fraud or abuse."